sun-li/vim/README.md

     ,a,          : Tabulate by ,
     ,a SPACE     : Tabulate by SPACE

+    ,b           : Buffers list
     ,ev          : Edit .vimrc file in a new tab
     ,fn          : Code fold level n
     ,l           : Toggle invisible characters
-    ,o           : Opem command-t
+    ,o           : Files list
-    ,O           : Flush then open command-t
+    ,O           : Files list with flush
     ,q           : Quit current window
     ,t           : Toggle tagbar
     ,w           : Change current window to a new tab ,SPACE       : Remove searching highlight results

     ,1           : Single window
     ,2           : Dual window
     ,sh          : New window on left
     ,sl          : New windwo on rught
     ,sk          : New window on top
     ,sj          : New window on bottom

     ,ss          : Toggle spell checking
     ,sc          : Correct spell error